actions/runner-images/README.md

 Existing workflows using `Ubuntu 16.04` should migrate to `Ubuntu 20.04` or `Ubuntu 18.04`
 ```

 > The macOS 11 virtual environment is currently in preview, and is automatically available to existing Enterprise plan customers.
-New Enterprise plan customers, or customers on other plans, should fill this form to request access to macOS 11 virtual environment.
+New Enterprise plan customers, or customers on other plans, should fill the form to request access to macOS 11 virtual environment.
 Please view our [Big Sur guide](./docs/macos-11-onboarding.md) for more details. <br/>
 The `macos-latest` YAML workflow label still uses the macOS 10.15 virtual environment.

 ***What images are available for GitHub Actions and Azure DevOps?***